 Can You Use Outdoor Heaters in The Rain?

-There’s a little less to worry about with leaving natural gas and propane heaters out in the rain, but frequently exposing outdoor and patio heaters to rain can cause wear and tear.
-And when it comes to electric heaters, they should never be left in the rain, especially while they are on and operating.
+Natural gas and propane patio heaters will continue to work in the rain, but frequently exposing outdoor and patio heaters to the rain can cause early and avoidable wear and tear.
+Electric heaters should never be left out directly in the rain, especially while they are on and operating.

-You may notice some outdoor restaurant and patios use electric heaters and it’s unlikely they move them indoors before every rain fall.
-These outdoor electric heaters are often protected from rainfall with a covering to ensure the water does hit the elements directly.
+You may notice some outdoor restaurants and patios use electric heaters and it’s unlikely they move them indoors before every rainfall.
+These outdoor electric heaters are often protected from rainfall with a covering to ensure the water does not hit the elements and electrical source directly.

 Below, we’ll take a closer look at the three main types of outdoor heaters and how they fare when exposed to rain.